 Garre Winery

-Believe it or not, Livermore Valley is one of California’s oldest wine regions.
-In the 1840s, a man named Robert Livermore planted the first wine grapes in Livermore Valley.
-At the time, Livermore wasn’t a town yet.
-Livermore wasn’t registered as a town until 1869 by William Mendenhall who named it after Robert Livermore.
+Tucked away in California, Livermore Valley is one of the state’s oldest wine regions.
+It all began in the 1840s when Robert Livermore planted the first wine grapes here.
+At the time, there wasn’t even a town named Livermore.
+It wasn’t until 1869, when William Mendenhall came along, that the town was officially founded and named after Robert Livermore.

-In 1882, Charles Wetmore established Cresta Blanca Winery, which is one of the original Livermore wineries.
-He planted Sauvignon Blanc and other Bordeaux grape varieties.
-His first vintage, a 1884 white wine, was entered in the 1889 International Paris Exposition and won the Grand Prix.
-This white wine was the first Californian wine to ever win a competition in France.
-This victory put California and Livermore Valley on the wine map.
-About a year after Cresta Blanca was established, Carl Wente and James Concannon founded Wente Vineyards and Concannon Vineyard, respectively.
+Fast forward to 1882, when Charles Wetmore established Cresta Blanca Winery.
+He planted Bordeaux grape varieties like Sauvignon Blanc and made a splash with his first vintage, a white wine entered in the 1889 International Paris Exposition, where it won the Grand Prix.
+This moment marked the first Californian wine to win a major competition in France, placing California (and Livermore) on the wine map.
+Soon after, Carl Wente and James Concannon followed suit with their own wineries, Wente Vineyards and Concannon Vineyard.

 Garre Winery